gisaia/arlas_cli/docs/docs/configuration.md

 By default, the file is located in `$HOME/.arlas/cli/configuration.yaml`.

-It contains one ARLAS configurations pointing at a local deployment.
+It contains one ARLAS configuration linked to a local deployment.

 !!! warning
     If you used the ARLAS Exploration Stack, it is possible that you already have a directory named `$HOME/.arlas`.